 In our efforts to increase I-DEA at Ecolint, senior leadership and the board committed to twelve critical success factors created by VISIONS to help streamline all of the foundation’s efforts and initiatives from 2020-2021 onward.
 These success factors have been poured into an accountability and cohesion strategic plan for the 2022-2023 school year.

 The first priority of the foundation steering committee, composed of members from our entire community, will be to determine what the action plan will look like per school-year.

 Allowing all members of the community to determine which -isms are of initial concern, we have taken an approach that puts anti-racism efforts at the forefront in the first year of I-DEA initiatives.
 Using tools and learned methods to identify racism at a systemic, inter-personal, cultural and personal level has proven to help identify and understand other forms of oppression and the extents to which we still have much work to do.
 We emphasize that there is no hierarchy of oppression, and every effort is part of a larger transformation.

-An example of a recent presentation used to define I-DEA and establish guidelines for effective communication across differences, can be found here.
+Here are examples of documents used to define I-DEA and establish guidelines for effective communication across differences:

 Together, we have and will continue to identify the institutional objectives, which include but are not limited to more diverse hiring, increased retention, evaluation and support for all community members.

 Each campus was supported through the creation of a I-DEA committee, which combines staff, student and parent representatives from each school (Early-Years, Primary, Middle, Secondary).

 From these I-DEA committees, representatives have been sent to the foundation steering wheel, which is made up of the Director General David Hawley, I-DEA advisor Yasmine Sadri, board member leading I-DEA initiatives René Bujard, additional members of the board, and wider community.